-Basically, the LUA interpreter allows us to program certain functions that trigger when something occurs on the Telegram CLI, such as it receiving a message.
+The LUA interpreter allows us to program certain functions that trigger when something occurs on the Telegram CLI, such as when it receives a message.

-This allows us to do certain actions based on the received message, the two simple tasks we will be showing you how to do is a simple receive message and reply, and also how to setup the Telegram CLI so we can trigger an outside bash script and upload a photo automatically.
+This interpreter allows us to do certain actions based on the received message, the two simple tasks we will be showing you how to do is a simple receive message and reply, and also how to set up the Telegram CLI so we can trigger an outside bash script and upload a photo automatically.

 Before proceeding with the tutorial, ensure that you have completed our Telegram CLI tutorial as that sets up the basis for this guide.

 Below are all the bits and pieces that I used for this guide on controlling your Raspberry Pi with Telegram CLI.